day camp signJune 9-13, 2025 | 3:00 - 8:00 pm

 1. Complete online registration (step 1)

-2. Submit a copy of the BSA Health and Medical form (Parts A & B: All Scouting Events) to the pack representative
+2. Submit a copy of the Health and Medical form (Parts A & B: All Scouting Events) to the pack representative

 3. Submit a copy of medical insurance card, front and back (if insured) to the pack representative